larissaemma/lahman-baseball-the-braves/README.md

 9. **Managers Who Won TSN Manager of the Year in Both Leagues**
    - **Query:**
      ```sql
-     WITH dual_winners AS (
+     WITH both_league_winners AS (
+     SELECT
+		playerid
-       SELECT playerid FROM awardsmanagers
+     FROM awardsmanagers
-       WHERE awardid = 'TSN Manager of the Year' AND lgid IN ('AL', 'NL')
+     	WHERE awardid = 'TSN Manager of the Year'
+		AND lgid IN ('AL', 'NL')
-       GROUP BY playerid HAVING COUNT(DISTINCT lgid) = 2
+     GROUP BY playerid
+     	HAVING COUNT(DISTINCT lgid) = 2
      )
-     SELECT DISTINCT p.namefirst, p.namelast, m.teamid, m.yearid
+     SELECT DISTINCT people.namefirst, people.namelast, managers.teamid, managers.lgid, yearid
-     FROM dual_winners dw
+     	FROM people
-     JOIN people p ON dw.playerid = p.playerid
-     JOIN managers m ON dw.playerid = m.playerid;
+     	INNER JOIN managers
+     	USING (playerid)
+     	INNER JOIN awardsmanagers
+     	USING (playerid, yearid)
+     	INNER JOIN both_league_winners
+     	USING (playerid)

      ```
    - **Answer:** The managers who won this award in both leagues are identified dynamically through the query.